 Whole Body Programs

-These AATB-accredited whole body donation programs may accept bodies from which organs, eyes, and/or tissue have been donated for transplantation.
+Accredited whole body donation programs may accept bodies from which organs, eyes, and/or tissue have been donated for transplantation.

 Once a body is accepted for donation, these organizations typically cover the cost of transporting the body to their research facility, cremating the body after studies are completed, and returning the cremated remains to the family, usually in less than eight weeks.
 However, it is always advised to confirm the details of any program you are considering.

-Forensic Body Donation Program
+Forensic Body Donation Programs

 Willed Body Programs

-Willed Body Programs at medical and educational institutions seldom accept bodies from which eyes, organs or tissue have been removed.
+Willed body programs at medical and educational institutions seldom accept bodies from which eyes, organs or tissue have been removed.
 If a donor’s body is accepted, the family may have to pay at least a portion of the cost of shipping the body to the facility.
 After the body has been cremated – within two to five years – the family may have to cover the cost of having the cremated remains returned.

-Reference Sheet and the Importance of Informed Consent
+Importance of Informed Consent

 Again, please remember that the body’s condition at the time of death may prevent donation, even if you a registered with a body donation program.
 Having a back-up plan for your final arrangements is advised.